yonetmen/spotify-search/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## How to use this application

-[Click here](https://lookingformusic.herokuapp.com/) to open webpage for Spotify Search application.

-You can search for artists, albums, tracks and playlists.
+## About the Application

+This application is a react based Spotify search application.
+You can search, Artists, Tracks, Albums, and Playlists.
+In order to make it work, you need to provide Spotify REACT_APP_CLIENT_ID and REACT_APP_CLIENT_SECRET values for API calls.